How to buy lawn care insurance

-This type of insurance covers your business equipment and tools wherever you take them, including on the road or at a job site.
+This type of insurance covers your business equipment and tools wherever you take them.

 If your work items are lost, stolen, or damaged, contractor’s tools and equipment insurance can pay to repair or replace them.
 This policy typically provides protection for equipment that is less than five years old.
 This equipment may include lawnmowers, leaf blowers, and hand tools.

 What's more, inland marine insurance is a floater policy that can provide additional protection to your equipment from jobsite to jobsite and everywhere in between.

 Business owner’s policy (BOP)